ignitikus/term-2-project/README.md

 [Link to project on heroku](https://nikocode-term2-project.herokuapp.com)

-Some of the packages used in this project
+Some of the packages used in this project:

-[Method override](https://www.npmjs.com/package/method-override) - allows to use HTTP verbs (PUT and DELETE) on a client side [bcryptjs](https://www.npmjs.com/package/bcryptjs) - password encryption [News Api](https://newsapi.org) - Provides news headlines [Socket IO](socket.io) - allows real-time communication between the server and theclient
+[Method override](https://www.npmjs.com/package/method-override) - allows to use HTTP verbs (PUT and DELETE) on a client side

+[bcryptjs](https://www.npmjs.com/package/bcryptjs) - password encryption

+[News Api](https://newsapi.org) - Provides news headlines

+[Socket IO](socket.io) - allows real-time communication between the server and theclient

 Available routes: